emilywantland/Portfolio/README.md

 * Visio files are included that display data models such as entity-relationship models.
 In additon, documents that display a grasp of database concepts are included.
 * I served as the group leader and assigned sections out to my group members.
 I submitted all of our assignments on time.

+### Digital Forensics

+This folder contains files from **CIS 484: Digital Forensics**
+* CIS 484 Basic computer forensics concepts involved evidence collection, preservation, and presentation in court.
+Technology tools to analyze files, implications on privacy, ethics, policies, risk management and legal aspects were covered.
+* PDF Project files are included that display proficiency with a variety of tools.

 ### Event-Driven Serverless Computing

 This folder contains files from my role as a professional software developer at Brick Bridge Consulting.